Ayupanchal18/Renters/SETUP_LOCAL_DEV.md

 # Local Development Setup Guide

-This guide will help you set up the EstateHub application for local development with MongoDB running on your machine.
+This guide will help you set up the Renters application for local development with MongoDB running on your machine.

 ## Prerequisites